jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

       (number "2.0")
       (string "a string"))

-The SKIP and DROP markers can also be used as prefixes to definitions, which may make it more obvious for the readers of the grammar which symbols will be hidden or dropped from the syntax-tree.
+The HIDE and DROP markers can also be used as prefixes to definitions, which may make it more obvious for the readers of the grammar which symbols will be hidden or dropped from the syntax-tree.
 If written as a prefix, they are written with a following colon ":" instead of a preceding arrow "->", e.g. "HIDE:" and "DROP:".